eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_parameter_server.rst

         }
     }

-At runtime, the variable ``RCLC_PARAMETER_EXECUTOR_HANDLES_NUMBER`` defines the necessary number of handles required by a parameter server for the rclc Executor:
+At runtime, the variable ``RCLC_EXECUTOR_PARAMETER_SERVER_HANDLES`` defines the necessary number of handles required by a parameter server for the rclc Executor:

 .. code-block:: c